THE 2017 JUDGES

 Julie Garcia Welch serves as Senior Director of Government Affairs, Southeast Asia & Pacific, for Qualcomm Incorporated based in Hong Kong.
 She is a Vice-Chair of the US-ASEAN Business Council’s ICT Committee and chairs a Task Group of the Spectrum Working Group within the APT Wireless Group.
 Prior to joining Qualcomm in 2004, she worked at the United States Federal Communications Commission (FCC) in various capacities over a ten year period.
 In her final role, she served as Director of ITU World Radiocommunication Conferences.
 She also worked as a consultant based out of Singapore providing government and telecommunications regulatory consultancy

-Peter Witton is Director & Co-Founder of Anthem Asia.
-He has extensive experience in corporate communications, public relations, publishing and journalism, humanitarian and development communications.
-Before joining Anthem Asia, Mr. Witton led Asia-Pacific communications for Habitat for Humanity International.
-Previously, he was regional vice president for Ruder Finn Asia and, earlier, owned a communications agency and publishing house in Hong Kong.
-He holds a master’s degree in mass communications from the University of Leicester and is a graduate of the University of Kent at Canterbury.
-Mr. Witton chairs the board of Habitat for Humanity China.
+Peter Witton is co-founder of Anthem Asia, an independent investment firm focused on Myanmar.
+Its portfolio includes investments in creative digital agency Revotech; PR firm Zagar Communications; social influencer agency Blink/Piyasawa; and mobile data research firm Xavey.
+Mr. Witton has extensive experience in corporate communications, public relations, publishing and journalism, humanitarian and development communications.
+Previously, he led Asia-Pacific communications for Habitat for Humanity International and ran investor relations for an Australian listed telco.
+Earlier, Mr. Witton was regional vice president for Ruder Finn Asia.
+He had a15-year career as a journalist in the UK, the Middle East and Asia, and owned a communications agency and publishing house in Hong Kong.
+Mr. Witton holds a master’s degree in mass communications from the University of Leicester and is a graduate of the University of Kent at Canterbury.

 Gloria Xu is Government Affairs General Manager, Greater China, at Dow Chemical.
 Prior to that she was Head of Government and Public Affairs of Standard Chartered China.
 Prior to joining Standard Chartered in August 2011, Gloria worked for 10 years for DuPont, first as Public Affairs Manager of North China region and then Government Affairs Manager for whole China from 2005 to 2011.
 She built up the DuPont China government affairs team and led the company’s advocacy initiatives in areas such as market-access, policy development, licensing, standard-setting, IP protection, joint-venture, science and technology exchanges.